hyperledger/besu-docs/docs/Concepts/TLS.md

 # TLS Communication

-Hyperledger Besu supports inbound TLS communication (for example from EthSigner or curl).
+Hyperledger Besu supports TLS for inbound HTTP JSON-RPCs (for example from EthSigner or curl).

+!!! note
+    TLS version 1.3 is currently not supported.

-All TLS versions are supported.
-However, certificates must be PKCS #12 formatted.
+Private keys and certificates must be stored in a password-protected PKCS #12 file.

 [Configure client authentication](../HowTo/Configure/Configure-TLS.md#create-known-clients-file) to specify which clients can connect to Besu, and use the [command line options](../HowTo/Configure/Configure-TLS.md#start-besu) to specify the